 You should be in a position to plan your staffing needs, including the filling of temporary posts, through workforce planning activities.

 In some cases, however, it may be necessary to appoint someone to an unestablished civil service position on a temporary basis, outside of the requirements of the Public Service Management (Recruitment and Appointments) Act 2004.
 In such cases, you can apply to us for an excluding order for the position.

 If we grant the order, the appointment is temporarily excluded from the requirements of the Act.
-This means you can make an appointment without a full selection process under the Codes of Practice.
+This means you can make an appointment without a full selection process under the Code of Practice.

 We usually approve excluding orders only for specific short-term initiatives or in exceptional circumstances.
 Circular 37/2007 sets out the rules governing applications for excluding orders, the types of positions covered by an order, how to apply for an excluding order and generally excluded positions.

 We grant excluding orders only for temporary, unestablished positions within the Civil Service.

 They are usually only granted when appointing someone to a specific short-term initiative or as ministerial office staff.
 Apart from this, we will grant an order only in exceptional circumstances.